FrancisLangit/resumake/README.md

 ## Usage

-![GIF demonstrating usage of the web application](demo.gif) Enter data into the application's form in order to generate your very own customized resume.
+![GIF demonstrating usage of the web application](demo.gif) To generate your very own customized resume, enter data into the application's form.
+Should you wish to make a change to any of the page's fields, simply click on the component of choice and the section should open back up for editing.

 ## Contributing